sharan21/vae-exps/README.md

 		3. add multi task style classifier with yelp + snli
 		4. add inter class style transfer

-	Misc bugs:
+## Misc bugs:
 		0. fix NLL loss bug (done)
 		1. ensure that bow model is trained for each indv dataset
 		2. diversity loss is -ve, is that okay?
 		3. fix the style and content split ratio (done)
 		4. enable bidirectional encoder (done)
 		5. fix bugs in inference.py, make it autoload using params.json (done)
+		6. fix sentence repetition problem in yelp